sean-nicholas/feathers-rules/README.md

 The exceptions message gives insights what went wrong.
 But because all rules have returned false there is no single rule that forbid access.
-Hence we can't say something like "Your query has not your userId in it".
+Hence we can't say something like "Your query does not contain your userId".

 Therefore the exception message contains the service name, method, id, data & query of the request.
 This helps when you are sending many requests and want to know which one failed (especially helpful when debugging websockets).